 Telford & Wrekin is a place of socio-economic contrasts with parts of the borough amongst the most deprived nationally - comparable with inner cities - and other areas amongst the least deprived nationally.

-More information on Local Area Profiles can be found on the Council's website.
+Further information and insights on Local Area Profiles can be found on the Council's website.